Why are dentures necessary for elderly people?

 Do all dentures have to be removed daily?

-What are different types of dentures?
+What are the different types of dentures in Chandigarh?

 They can be removable, Semi fixed, or completely fixed.

-Pros: Non invasive, Short treatment time, Economical, Can be given to patients with underlying medical conditions.
+Pros: Non-invasive, Short treatment time, Economical, Can be given to patients with underlying medical conditions.

 Cons: To be removed and cleaned daily, require more care from patients end, Fitting issues and adjustment requirements, Less comfortable, Some patients may not be very accepting of removable dentures

-Semi fixed Dentures
+Semi fixed Dentures in Chandigarh

 These kinds of dentures take support from either existing teeth or implants.
-They are usually clipped on or attached to the implants/teeth with button like attachments and are therefore are more stable and patient friendly.
+They are usually clipped on or attached to the implants/teeth with button-like attachments and are therefore are more stable and patient-friendly.

 Cons: cannot be given to every patient, have to be removed and cleaned daily.